Gabinou/mace/README.md

 - `-DAR=<archiver>` to change archiver used by `mace`.
 Defaults to `ar`.
 - `-DZSH_COMPLETION=<path>` to set path for `mace` zsh tab completion.
 Defaults to `/usr/share/zsh/site-functions`.

-## Documentation

-See the first ~250 lines of `mace.h`
-- `Target` and `Config` structs
-- Public functions and macros
-- `mace` function

 ## Why?
-- I want a much simpler build system.
-    - Complexity bad.
-Simplicity good.
+- Too many build complex, slow build systems.
-- I want to build C projects only.
+- Using C to build C gets you free lunches.
+    - Learning C is learning `mace`.
+    - Full C functionality in your macefile.
 - Using C to build C gets me free lunches.
     - No weird syntax to create.
     - No bespoke parser to implement.
-- Using C to build C gets you free lunches.
-    - Learning C is learning `mace`.
-    - Full C functionality in your macefile.

 ## Limitations
 - POSIX glob.h required.
-    - On Windows, Cygwin or MSYS2 shells might work.
+    - On Windows, `Cygwin` or `MSYS2` shells might work.
 Untested.
-- Cannot deal with circular dependencies.
-- C99 and above, C++ not supported.
+- Circular dependencies unsupported.

 ## Under the hood
 - User inputs target dependencies with `target.links` and `target.dependencies`